 By guest blogger Dan Carney

 Post written for BPS Research Digest by Dr. Dan Carney.
 Dan is a UK academic psychologist specialising in developmental disorders.
-He undertook his post-doctoral research fellowship at London South Bank University, finishing in 2013.
-His published work to date has examined cognition, memory, and inner speech processes in Williams syndrome and Down syndrome, as well as savant skills in autism.
+He undertook his post-doctoral research fellowship at London South Bank University, and his published work has examined cognition, memory, and inner speech processes in Williams syndrome and Down syndrome, as well as savant skills in autism.